 Directions: From Charleston, take SC-30 W toward James Island and Folley Beach.
 Turn right on Central Park Road and left on Riverland Drive.
 Finally, turn onto James Island Parkway to reach this campground.

 10. Eugene T. Mahoney State Park

-If you’re looking for family friendly campgrounds in Nebraska, head to Eugene T. Mahoney State Park.
-Children will enjoy playing in the indoor playhouse if the weather is bad, and tobogganing down the large hill offers wintertime fun.
+If you’re looking for family-friendly campgrounds in Nebraska, head to Eugene T. Mahoney State Park.
+Children will enjoy playing in the indoor playhouse if the weather is bad and tobogganing down the large hill in winter.
 Get a unique perspective by climbing on the treetop ropes course.
 This campground also offers indoor ice skating.
 Reviewers say they love the paddleboats and the wave pool.

 Address: 28500 W Park Hwy, Ashland, NE 68003

 Directions: From Ashland, follow NE 66 E south to reach the campground.